Environment and classical channels in categorical quantum mechanics: Classical structures

 \section{Classical structures}

-We will work in the graphical representation of symmetric monoidal categories, due to Joyal and Street \cite{JoyalStreet}.
+In this paper we will work in the graphical representation of symmetric monoidal categories \cite{JoyalStreet}.
 Mac Lane's strictification theorem \cite[p.257]{SML} allows us to take our symmetric monoidal categories to be strict, that is: